nathanrhoda/aws-temporary-queue-client/README.md

 Example of how to use this client can be found in example folder

-Building blocks to convert this into a AWS layer can also be found ie. index.js
+Building blocks to convert this into a AWS layer can also be found in layer folder